dask/dask-gateway/docs/source/install-kube.rst

   but any release name is fine).
 - ``NAMESPACE`` is the `Kubernetes namespace`_ to install the gateway into (we suggest ``dask-gateway``, but any namespace is fine).
+- ``VERSION`` is the Helm chart version to use.
+To use the latest published version you can omit the ``--version`` flag entirely.
+See the `Helm chart repository`_ for an index of all available versions.

 Running this command may take some time, as resources are created and images are downloaded.
 When everything's ready, running the following command will